One of the four original counties in Arizona, and Tucson is proud to call it home.

 • Children’s Museum Tucson: Children’s Museum Tucson offers hands-on fun and entertainment for kids of all ages.
 Located in downtown Tucson, the exhibits are educational and it has become one of Tucson’s top attractions.

 • Old Tucson: Many know Old Tucson as the site where many famous western movies were shot, including Rio Bravo, McLintock!, and El Dorado.
-While films are still shot at Old Tucson it remains open as a western theme park.
-Don’t miss the scary Halloween “Nightfall” event held annually at Old Tucson.
+Old Tucson is closed indefinitely due to COVID-19.

 • Pima Air & Space Museum: Visitors from throughout the world enjoy more than 300 commercials, private and military aircraft on 80 acres of land.
 Admission includes the Arizona Aviation Hall of Fame and the standalone 390th Memorial World War II Museum.